 The Elmar-C, which I auctioned at ebay for a little more than 170 EUR (2642706 > built in 1973; source: Olypedia: Leica CL) was originally dedicated to the Leica CL and corresponds to a 135 mm tele lens at the GXR.
 The Leica CL was manufactured for Leitz by Minolta in the 1970s (production era: 1972/3-1977; Version 11540).
 Minolta also sold an own version of this camera (Minolta CLE), even after Leitz had discontinued it.
 I read that the Elmar was the only Japanese lens that was manufactured in Germany...

 Figures: Leitz Elmar-C f4/90 mm lens (135mm equiv.)

-On the M-mount expansion unit, it has an equivalent focal length of 135mm - the classic tele lens.
+On the M-mount expansion unit, this lens has an equivalent focal length of 135 mm - the classic tele lens.

 |Angle of view (35mm film)||27° diagonal|